1923 Irish hunger strikes: Women hunger strikers

 In February 1923, 50 women members of Cumann na mBan (an Irish republican women's paramilitary organization formed in Dublin in 1914) went on hunger strike for 34 days over the arrest and imprisonment without trial of Irish republican prisoners.
 Members included Maire Comerford, Mary MacSwiney, Sheila Humphreys, Anna Kelly and Lily O'Brennan.
 That strike resulted in the release of the women hunger-strikers.
 In March 1923 about 300 Irish Republican women were being held in various prisons in Dublin.
 That month 97 women went on hunger strike in Kilmainham Gaol after all of their privileges had been denied without explanation (that hunger strike ended later in the month with the restoration of privileges).
 Annie (Nan) Hogan of Cumann na mBan died at the age of 24 after being released from prison (September 1923) "in a very emaciated state" due to her participation in hunger strikes in Kilmainham and the North Dublin Union jails.
 Hogan was a native of County Clare and was arrested for assisting a group of republicans in an escape attempt from Limerick Jail.
-Constance Markievicz was a leader of Sinn Fein, a revolutionary who opposed the Anglo Irish treaty and was the first woman to be elected to the British parliament (she refused to take her seat).
+Constance Markievicz was a leader of Sinn Féin, a revolutionary who opposed the Anglo Irish treaty and was the first woman to be elected to the British parliament (she refused to take her seat).
 She was arrested several times and in November 1923, went on hunger strike until all Irish Republican women prisoners were released – just prior to Christmas.
 During this time members of Cumann na mBan maintained a constant protest outside of the gates to Mountjoy Prison.